Santo Domingo, Dominican Republic.

 The capital of the DR as well as its largest city.

 Zona Colonial is a UNESCO heritage site, and a great place to take a stroll during the day.
 The city is the financial, political, and industrial hub of the country.
 Santo Domingo women are among the best in the country, so if your priority is dating, I recommend starting here!
+Santo Domingo feels a bit like Havana, only with functional internet and better nightlife.
 The vibe of Santo Domingo is very carefree and Caribbean.
+The nightlife here can be legendary.
 Many famous reggaeton artists have come from here.

 Have questions?
 Skip the guesswork…

 $500.00 in Santo Domingo can be done, and has been done.
 You may want to pay a bit more rent for a better apartment amenities/location, though.
 Apartment rentals — and cost of living in general — is higher than you might expect.

 The best areas of Santo Domingo are Naco and Piantini.
 ThYou don’t want to stay in the historic center (zona colonial).
 In the Zona Colonial it gets pretty bad at night.
 You can stay in Piantini within walking distance of Agora and Blue malls.
 In Piantini there are restaurants and everything you’ll need.
 This area is very well located and there are many hotels and Airbnb options.